thomaslepoix/Qucs-RFlayout/README.md

 # Qucs-RFlayout
-A tool to produce layout from qucs RF schematic (microstrip only for now)
+A tool to produce layouts from Qucs RF schematic (microstrip only for now)

 `qucs-schematic.sch` -> `kicad-layout.kicad_pcb` [OK]